-Gan Sacher is Jerusalem’s largest park, stretching from the Valley of the Cross to near the Central Bus Station.
-It is sandwiched between the Nachlaot and Rehavia neighbourhoods and the area of government buildings and museums in Givat Ram.
-With plenty of shade around its edges, this is a great place for a picnic, while its large unshaded areas are great for sports.
-The park’s facilities include football (soccer) fields, tennis and basketball courts, a bike path and the Bird Observatory.
-Grab some delicious food from the nearby Machane Yehuda Market and spend the afternoon picnicking in this urban oasis!
+Gan Sacher is Jerusalem’s largest public park, stretching from the Valley of the Cross to the Central Bus Station.
+It is sandwiched between the Nachlaot and Rehavia neighbourhoods, and the government buildings and museums in Givat Ram.
+Fringed by tall trees that provide some much-needed shade during the day, this is a great place for a picnic.
+Its vast, grassy fields are great for sports.
+The park’s facilities include football fields, tennis and basketball courts, a bike path and the Bird Observatory.
+Grab some delicious food from the nearby Machane Yehuda Market and spend the afternoon picnicking in this urban oasis.

-This public park, known as Gan Ha’atzmaut in Hebrew, is nestled in the heart of Jerusalem, a short walk from the ancient streets and religious sites of the Old City.
-Often used as a venue for events, rallies and concerts, this is a green haven of tranquillity amid the hustle and bustle of downtown Jerusalem.
+Independence Park, or Gan Ha’atzmaut in Hebrew, is nestled in the heart of the city and just a short walk from the ancient streets and religious sites of the Old City.
+Often used as a venue for events, rallies and concerts, it is otherwise a green haven of tranquillity amid the hustle and bustle of downtown Jerusalem.

 This sprawling, mountainous forest is an inextricable part of the Holy City’s fabric and history.
-It was from here that the stones of the Holy Temple and Western Wall were quarried and numerous ancient artifacts have been found within its confines.
-Planted shortly after Israel’s establishment in 1948, the forest lies poignantly between Yad Vashem, Israel’s Holocaust museum, and Mount Herzl, the site of Israel’s military cemetery.
-Abundant with a variety of trees, flowers and wildlife (roaming gazelles are a common sight), in addition to excellent hiking and cycling trails, this is one of the city’s best spots for a day of nature, outdoor activities and tranquillity.
+The stones of the Holy Temple and Western Wall were quarried from this forest and numerous ancient artefacts have been found within its confines.
+Planted in 1948, shortly after Israel’s establishment, the forest is situated between Yad Vashem, the Holocaust Museum, and Mount Herzl, Israel’s military cemetery.
+An amazing variety of trees, flowers and wildlife (roaming gazelles are a common sight), as well as excellent hiking and cycling trails, make this one of the city’s best outdoor experiences.

-Located on the southern edge of the Hebrew University’s Givat Ram campus, this 30-acre garden is home to some 10,000 species of plants from all over the world, the largest collection in Israel.
-In addition, it contains a lake and the world’s largest collection of bonsai trees.
-Visit for a leisurely stroll among stunning and exotic plants.
-Tours are available and the garden has a cafe overlooking its lake.
+On the southern edge of the Hebrew University’s Givat Ram campus, this 30-acre garden is home to some 10,000 species of plants from all over the world (the largest collection in Israel), including the world’s largest collection of bonsai trees.
+Tours are available, and the garden has a café overlooking its lake.

 This is a beautiful spot close to the Knesset (Israel’s parliament) and the world-renowned Israel Museum.
-With around 400 types of roses and 15,000 rose bushes, in addition to a pond with aquatic plants, this is one of the most picturesque gardens in the city.
-Come in April and May to see the roses in full bloom and to unwind with a picnic or a book.
+With about 400 varieties of roses and 15,000 rose bushes, and a pond with aquatic plants, this is one of the most picturesque gardens in the city.
+The best time to visit is between April and May when the roses are in full bloom and the weather is perfect for a picnic and for unwinding with a book.